 Endpoint

-/v1/email confirms basic reachability, /v1/deliverability runs an extended SMTP handshake, cross-references known spam trap databases, and applies additional disposable provider detection.
+This is a deeper version of the standard email validation.
+Where /v1/email confirms basic reachability, /v1/deliverability runs an extended SMTP handshake, cross-references known spam trap databases, and applies additional disposable provider detection.
+Adding a phone field extends the check to include phone HLR.

 Request body